dinkwiz/dinkwiz.github.io/_posts/2020-07-14-Jekyll-Easy-Way.md

 #### Method 1: Single Page Site through GitHub

-1. **Create a GitHub Repository**
+**1. Create a GitHub Repository**
     Once you have a GitHub account, create a new repository.
 A repository is just GitHub's name for a folder.
 Name the repository using your GitHub Username in the following format:

 > *username*.github.io